saschaklatt/gridl/README.md

 * get values relative positions
 * generating grids
 * moving cells from A to B
+* moving columns and rows

 **Must haves**

-* move: columns and rows
 * insert/remove columns and rows at any position
 * swapping: cells, columns, rows and areas
 * clipping